purushottam22/-AI-ML-DL-NLP/README.md

 # AI/ML/DL/NLP
-I am working on ML projects.
+I am working on different ML, Deep learning, computer vision and other projects.
 Those projects will be here.